CEE-6490-RiverBasinPlanning/Spring-2016/PacifiCorp - Ryan&Prasanna/ReadMe.md

 These two documents consist of the progress report for this project submitted on March 15, 2016 by the two authors to the spring 2016 CEE 6490 Integrated River Basins/ Watershed Planning and Management.
 It should be noted that information found here is no longer up-to-date and users interested in the project findings should look instead at the final report submission.

-##How to Download the Model and Run Results
+##2.
+How to Download the Model and Run Results

 Users interested in downloading and repeating the results should follow these instructions.